A.H. Almaas - Points of Interest

 Is There an Ultimate Reality? – Part 2

 The next and most important question is: which ultimate is the true ultimate?
 We ask this question because almost all teachings take the view that they have the correct ultimate truth of reality.
 Each believes they found the right ultimate or absolute truth, and other teachings are either wrong or second best.
+This is true, but it’s not all that is true.
+One can look at reality as having other kinds of truth that are more significant for the spiritual journey.
 One does not, of course, have to take the view of ultimate this way.
 This view of ultimate truth, which almost all teachings adhere to, is in some sense Aristotelian.
-It is a way of looking at reality to find the irreducible ground, the simplest or most primordial truth, the final cause or the prime mover.
-In other words, if we are totally free and can see and know absolutely
+It is a way of looking at reality to find the

 Read More »